rayonlabs/G.O.D/docs/validator_setup.md

 You know how to do this, don't you ;)

 3. Create and set up the `.vali.env` file:

+Within this you'll be asked for the gpu(s) you'd like to use for validation if you want to use more than one or a particular gpu index.

 ```bash
 task config